 Diving deeper into the heart of our tea journey, we've recognized the value of the influence of various materials of teaware, and now it's time to meet our teas in their essence.
 It's like getting to know someone without any pretense — seeing them, or in this case, tasting them for who they truly are.

 Imagine savoring a loose leaf green tea like the famed Anji Bai Cha.
-Its inherent qualities are its chestnutty aroma, citrusy notes, and refreshing taste.
-Or, let's consider the floral and fruity undertones of a Dancong Oolong.
+Its inherent qualities include a chestnutty aroma, citrusy notes, and a refreshing taste.
+Or, let's consider the floral and fruity tones of a Dancong Oolong.
 Before we start enhancing or modifying these profiles, shouldn't we first understand and appreciate them in their authentic form?

 After all, to understand the works of various materials, it is essential to know and understand the baseline – the tea's original, unaltered taste.
 Because only when we truly know something can we appreciate its transformation.

-This notion brings us to the importance of a neutral baseline in tea tasting.
+This notion underscores the importance of a neutral baseline in tea tasting.

 Porcelain stands out as the gold standard here.
 It acts like a blank canvas, not imposing its own character on the tea, allowing the drinker to experience its unaltered flavors and aromas.
 Think of it as listening to a song with noise-canceling headphones; you hear every note in its raw, undistorted form.
 With porcelain, whether it is Green tea's grassy notes or Hong Cha's maltiness, every nuance is laid bare, giving you a benchmark to compare against when you use other brewing vessels.